Improve Your Sales And Profits With A Data-Driven Spiff Program

 Our industry-leading dynamic content platform ensures that all your SPIFF program participants receive personalized reward offers tied to your strategic sales objectives, driving both sales retention and growth for your business.

-2. Consider ways to increase the scope of your SPIFF Program, adding to its potential value and appeal to participants.
+2. Consider ways to increase the scope of your SPIFF program, adding to its potential value and appeal to participants.

 Another consideration is to make the SPIFF program a year-round sales asset.
 The reps will be more engaged if they don't have to learn the ins and outs of a new SPIFF program each month or quarter.
-Instead, use an ongoing program and rotate different short-term SPIFFs through the program; this will simplify participation and dramatically enhance program reward attainability - while addressing any corporate sales objectives you have for the reps throughout the fiscal year.
+Instead, use an ongoing program and rotate different short-term SPIFFs through the program.
+This will simplify participation and dramatically enhance program reward attainability—while addressing any corporate sales objectives you have for the reps throughout the fiscal year.

 3. Broaden the array of potential SPIFF reward options, and don't rely on cash only.

-In addition to popular merchandise, experiential travel, live events, and gift cards, we can certainly include cash pay-outs, as well as your own products and branded merchandise, if you would like.
+In addition to popular merchandise, experiential travel, live events, and gift cards, we can certainly include cash payouts, as well as your own products and branded merchandise, if you would like.

 4. Conduct a review of the program results and solicit regular participant feedback